This photo was taken by Russell Hill. Credits here

 Registration Codes on the Wings

 Gear (Truck) Tilt

 (Feel Free to add to this or update the list ;))

-I’m sure it’s too early to make a request to make another rework on this 777 as there are other models that need priority over the 777.
-But I think another rework can be re-considered after doing some reworks on other planes.
-I’m sure this won’t be implemented in the near future.
+I’m sure it’s too early to request to another rework on this 777 as other models need to be prioritized over the 777.
+But I think another rework can be re-considered after doing some reworks on different planes.
+I’m sure this won’t be implemented shortly.
 But I think it will be nice if the 777 can be corrected someday ;)